 In the current toxic culture, we have been warned not to be conformed to the world, but to become transformed into the glorious likeness of Christ.

 Few human faults can hinder Christian overcoming like self-indulgence.
 If we can learn to control our desires, we are a long way toward living a godly life.

-Martin Collins observes that, when people are concerned about survival (as they naturally become when they fast), their minds become dull to covetousness.
-The Parable of the Rich Fool illustrates that, when one has all the material possessions he could want, he may still not be rich toward God—to the extent of abject …
+The Parable of the Rich Fool illustrates that, when one has all the material possessions he could want, he may still not be rich toward God.

 Lust begets a guilty conscience, agitation, anxiety, depression, grief, torment.
 Wrong desire leads to lying, adultery, and murder—eventually leading to death.

 We have been called to a life of avoiding, enduring and overcoming temptation.
 Here is the process of temptation, sin and their products, and destruction.